jacktasia/dumb-jump/README.md

 # dumb-jump

-An emacs package that uses `grep` to jump to the declaration for a variable/function under point via a set of regular expressions based on the current `major-mode`.
+An emacs package that uses `grep` to jump to the declaration for a variable/function under point via a set of regular expressions based on the file extension and language of the current buffer.